Borderlands : Northumberland

 Castles, Peles and Bastles

 A notable feature of Northumberland's heritage as a `Border region', is that it has more castles than any other part of England.
 Some of these castles are admittedly ruins, but many still stand as very impressive monuments to the Border past.
-Surprisingly many are virtually unknown to people outside the region even though Northumberland has been described by the great architectural historian Sir Nicholas Pevsner, as the `English Castle County Par Excellence'.
+Surprisingly, apart from the spectacular edifices at Bamburgh at Dunstanburgh and the great medieval 'Windsor of the North' at Alnwick many are virtually unknown to people outside the region even though Northumberland has been described by the great architectural historian Nikolaus Pevsner, as the `English Castle County Par Excellence'.

 In addition to the great castles, there are many other, smaller fortifications scattered throughout the Northumberland countryside, called Peles and Bastles, which stand as romantic and often eerie reminders of the county's border past.
 Peles or Pele towers are the most common.
 These are stone-built, oblong tower houses, measuring approximately 40 feet by 30 feet, with walls 3 to 4 feet thick.